Expanded Greene County Fair Queen contest to return Aug. 7

 “We are growing the program considerably,” she said.
 “We are working on locating all of the previous queens to invite them back for a celebration.
 So far, we have been successful in locating all but just a few, and everyone is very excited to participate.
 Most are still within driving distance and plan to attend.”

-She added that the contest also has a brand new Facebook page at www.facebook.com/greenecountypafairqueencontest.
+She added that the contest also has a new Facebook page at www.facebook.com/greenecountypafairqueencontest.

-Longstreth was also excited to announce that, for the first time in the contest’s history, there will be a cash award/scholarship presented to the queen at the end of her reign; and a prize package consisting of donated services and items will be awarded to the queen and a smaller package to the first alternate.
+Longstreth also said for the first time in the contest’s history, there will be a cash award/scholarship presented to the queen at the end of her reign and a prize package consisting of donated services and items will be awarded to the queen and a smaller package to the first alternate.

-Speaking of the first alternate, this year’s contest will also mark the first time that awards will be presented to a first alternate, Miss Congeniality and Most Photogenic; and Longstreth said she is hoping to also present an award for best essay and best speech presentation.
+This year’s contest will also mark the first time that awards will be presented to a first alternate, Miss Congeniality and Most Photogenic, Longstreth said.
+She said she is also hoping to present an award for best essay and best speech presentation.

 Longstreth recognized and commended the many businesses, agencies, individuals and other entities that have donated services, items and funds toward the program and scholarship.

-This year’s event will be held on Saturday, Aug.
-7, beginning at 6 p.m. in the lower level of the two-story block building on the fairgrounds.
+This year’s event will begin at 6 p.m.
+Saturday, Aug.
+7, in the lower level of the two-story block building on the fairgrounds.

-Contestants will be interviewed by a panel of three judges earlier in the day, followed by a light dinner with the judges at the Hampton Inn; they will then be transported to the fairgrounds for the evening gown and speech competition in front of an audience.
+Contestants will be interviewed by a panel of three judges earlier in the day, followed by a light dinner with the judges at the Hampton Inn.
+Contestants will then be transported to the fairgrounds for the evening gown and speech competition in front of an audience.

 Participants must write an essay on what the Greene County Fair means to their community, and they must also deliver a three- to five-minute speech on “Why you should come to the Greene County Fair.”